Architecture¶

 Rendering is a recursive process, which goes back and forth between

-the utility functions in DrawingCtx
+the utility functions in DrawingCtx and the

 draw()